ManuelDMorales/resnet50-sngw-hff/README.md

 - Class 2: 1,450 =< HFF slope < 1,620
 - Class 3: 950 =< HFF slope < 1,450

+Fig. 1 Shows the ResNet50 architecture used in this project, which consists of 50 layers in the main path, and 23,593,859 model parameters occupying 90MB in memory.

 # Implementation structure

 ```